-TWC #055: Should I keep taking the pill during the menopause?
+TWC #055: Should I keep taking the pill during menopause?

 Dear MHI reader